rajesha2016/AutomationTask/README.md

-# UI and API AutomationTask:
+# Selenium Automation framework with Singleton designpattern :

 Tools & Frameworks used: